ariadne-cps/ariadne/doc/smt_solver_design.md

 singleton DP evaluation is wider than epsilon.
 It should therefore be treated as an early certification optimization, not as the missing completeness theorem.

-### dReal-style whole-box epsilon stopping
+### Whole-box epsilon stopping and DP exhaustion

-The production solver now applies epsilon certification to the validated image of the whole reduced box, rather than only to a midpoint point-box.
+The production solver applies epsilon certification to the validated image of the whole reduced box.
 For each normalized constraint the complete interval image must satisfy the epsilon-relaxed target; strict positivity keeps its strict lower-bound test.
 The certified reduced box itself is returned as the witness.

-This follows the same validated-box stopping principle as dReal's documented `EvaluateBox` procedure, but the exact predicates differ. dReal classifies an original relational atom as VALID/UNSAT/UNKNOWN and, for an UNKNOWN atom, stops branching when the diameter of its interval evaluation is at most the requested precision.
-Ariadne instead tests direct containment of the validated image in the explicit epsilon-relaxed target.

-For the normalized primitive relations currently used by the SMT solver, Ariadne's containment test subsumes dReal's generic diameter test after original consistency has been established.
-For equality, an UNKNOWN interval contains zero, so diameter at most epsilon implies containment in [-epsilon,+epsilon].
-For non-strict positivity, UNKNOWN implies that the interval reaches zero, so diameter at most epsilon implies lower bound at least -epsilon.
-For strict positivity, UNKNOWN additionally has a strictly positive upper bound, hence the same diameter bound implies lower bound strictly greater than -epsilon.
-Containment can certify more boxes than the generic diameter rule while remaining sound; for example equality may certify [-epsilon,+epsilon], whose diameter is 2*epsilon, and a one-sided inequality may certify a much wider image whose lower bound already lies above -epsilon.

-If whole-box certification and point-candidate certification both fail, normal splitting continues. dReal4's sequential ICP contains one explicit fixed-precision escape hatch: if the requested delta condition is still not met but the box is no longer bisectable, `CheckSat` returns true.
-Ariadne now adopts the same operational rule.
-A non-splittable uncertified DP box therefore returns `EPSILON_SAT` with the terminal box as witness and increments `dp_resolution_fallback_boxes`.

-This fallback is intentionally distinguishable from a validated epsilon certificate.
-When `dp_resolution_fallback_boxes==0`, an `EPSILON_SAT` witness has been validated against the requested epsilon.
-A nonzero value records the machine-resolution case where, like dReal4, the implementation cannot enforce the requested precision any further.
-This is the only deliberate weakening of the witness-certification contract.
+This uses the same interval branch-and-prune principle as dReal, but Ariadne's answer contract is intentionally stricter.
+Direct containment in the explicit epsilon-relaxed target is a sound stopping condition and can be stronger than a generic diameter threshold.
+If containment and point-candidate certification both fail, splitting continues.

+If no distinct DP children can be produced, Ariadne returns `UNKNOWN(DP_RESOLUTION_EXHAUSTED)`, never `EPSILON_SAT` without a validated witness.
+The statistics counter `dp_resolution_exhaustions` records these events.
+Resource limits instead produce `UNKNOWN(RESOURCE_EXHAUSTED)`.

 ### UNKNOWN taxonomy

-After adopting the dReal4 non-bisectable fallback, fixed-precision resolution exhaustion is no longer a source of public `UNKNOWN`.
-It produces operational `EPSILON_SAT` and is explicitly visible through `dp_resolution_fallback_boxes`.

-The only current public `UNKNOWN` source is explicit box-processing resource exhaustion.
-Sequential and parallel conjunction search return `UNKNOWN` when the configured global box-processing limit is reached.
-Boolean/CDCL search may continue after a resource-limited theory branch, but the final Boolean result is `UNKNOWN` if no other branch establishes epsilon satisfiability or UNSAT.

-Accordingly, per-box processing has only three internal outcomes:
-`PRUNED`, `EPSILON_SAT`, and `SPLIT`.
-There is no per-box `UNKNOWN` state.

-The older counters `non_splittable_uncertified_boxes` and `non_splittable_epsilon_overlap_boxes` are retained for diagnostic continuity and are incremented together with the new fallback counter.
-They no longer imply that the public result is `UNKNOWN`.

-The next branch-and-prune improvement is to make splitting focus on constraints whose box evaluation has not yet met the epsilon stopping condition, mirroring dReal's branching-candidate set.
-This is a performance/progress refinement, not a change to the terminal precision contract.
+There are two independent inconclusive mechanisms:

+1. **Resource exhaustion.** The configured box-processing limit is reached while pending search remains.
+2. **DP-resolution exhaustion.** A surviving box is not epsilon-certified and cannot be refined into distinct DP children.

+Sequential and parallel conjunction search accumulate these causes separately.
+Boolean/CDCL theory search propagates the reason from unresolved theory branches.
+If both causes contribute before the overall query terminates, `SmtUnknownReason::MIXED` is returned.

+This distinction is semantic, not cosmetic: increasing a box budget can address resource exhaustion but cannot repair DP-resolution exhaustion.
+Conversely, loosening epsilon or improving validated expression evaluation/contractors can reduce DP-resolution exhaustion without changing the resource budget.

 ## Main implementation